-- 13 PROGRESSION FROM FOUNDATION DEGREES - I3.1 All Foundation degree and DipHE programmes are validated with at least one specified route for progression directly to an associated Honours degree. - I3.2 Bridging programmes are not required but may be approved at validation where there is a convincing rationale. - 13.3 The operation and assessment of bridging programmes are subject to schemebased programme regulations that are an extension of these regulations and are detailed in Appendix 13.

-I4 FAILURE TO PROGRESS
+- 13 PROGRESSION FROM FOUNDATION DEGREES - I3.1 All Foundation Degree and DipHE programmes are validated with at least one specified route for progression directly to an associated Honours Degree. - I3.2 Bridging programmes are not required but may be approved at validation where there is a convincing rationale. - 13.3 The operation and assessment of bridging programmes are subject to schemebased programme regulations that are an extension of these Academic Regulations and are detailed in Appendix 13. - I4 FAILURE TO PROGRESS - I4.1 A student who has been assessed for progression and who, after permitted reassessments, has not satisfied the Progression Board will be subject to a fail recommendation. - I4.2 A full-time student who has failed at progression may, at the discretion of the Progression Board, be allowed to remain registered for the target award and to repeat failed module(s) (or approved alternatives) as a part-time student subject to H12.8, H12.9 and H12.10.
+The associated learning agreement will specify an attendance requirement in these circumstances.